bright/new-www/src/pages/blog/2020-07-22-erc20-substrate-nest-example.md

   }
 ```

 We would like to allow Alice to send 200 units on behalf of Bob.
 Such a transaction should be signed by Bob, but our app does not enable choosing a signer.
 Let's then switch to [Polkadot JS App](https://polkadot.js.org/apps).
-Go to *Contracts* page, choose *Contracts* tab and click the *execute* button on the contract.
+Go to *Developer* -> *Contracts* page, choose *Contracts* tab and click the *execute* button on the contract.
 Change the account, so that we will call the contract functions from Bob's account.
 Choose `approve` as a message to send.
 Choose Alice as a spender and set the value to 200 (no decimal zeros here!).
 Click the *Call* button, sign and submit the transaction (make sure that Bob is the signer).

 ![](/images/erc20-substrate-nest-example/image10.png)

-We can check the allowance in the browser [http://localhost:3000/allowances?owner=BOB&spender=ALICE](http://localhost:3000/allowances?owner=BOB&spender=ALICE) to be 200.
+We can check the allowance in the browser <http://localhost:3000/allowances?owner=BOB&spender=ALICE> to be 200.

 Now let's go back to Postman and let Alice make a transfer from Bob's to Charlie's wallet.
 Remember to add the decimal zeros and to transfer less than the approved value.
 I decided to transfer 110.